coderinblack08/contest-pug/README.md

 # Contributors

-Created with 💖 by Coderinblack
+Created with 💖 by Kevin & Kelly (Submission for Congressional App Challenge 2020)